Skip to Content

 Instead of proactively learning about an organization's policies regarding cyber threats, employees think of cyber security as IT's responsibility and refuse to participate.
 This inability is a day-to-day time waster that can ultimately impede growth and the improvement and implementation of internal cyber-security policies.

-Digital Change Is Necessary to Achieve Digital Goals
+Digital Change Is Necessary To Achieve Digital Goals

 Without digital competency, the kind of growth and convenience that can be afforded by the Internet of Things (IoT) is greatly diminished.
 Consider an organization that is trying to implement a company-wide software tool designed to organize and facilitate internal communications.
 All employees are expected to use the tool efficiently and learn its features.
 For this tool to be effective, a basic digital competency is required by each employee to adequately research and explore the features without overly depending on IT for assistance.